Great Portland Street tube station

-Great Portland Street is a London Underground station in Great Portland Street, London.
+Great Portland Street is a London Underground station, located in Great Portland Street, London.
 It is on the Circle, Hammersmith & City and Metropolitan lines, between Baker Street and Euston Square stations.
-It is located in London fare zone 1.
+It is in London fare zone 1.
 The station is a Grade II listed building.
-It is also 190 m east of Regent's Park tube station on the same arterial road.
+It is situated 190 m east of Regent's Park tube station on the same arterial road.

 History

 The station was part of the world's first underground railway, the Metropolitan Railway, which opened between "Bishop's Road" (now on the Hammersmith & City line) and "Farringdon Street" (close to the present-day station).
 It was opened on 10 January 1863 as "Portland Road", changed to its present name on 1 March 1917, was renamed "Great Portland Street and Regents Park" in 1923 and then reverted to its current name in 1933.

 The current structure was built in 1930 on a traffic island on the Marylebone Road at its intersection with Great Portland Street and Albany Street.
 Its construction is a steel framed cream terracotta clad exterior, with the perimeter providing shops and originally a car showroom, with office space over the station.
 Great Portland Street was at a major sales location for the motor industry.
 It was designed by the Metropolitan Railway's architect C. W. Clark and was Grade II-listed in January 1987.

 The station lies at the northern end of Great Portland Street – a main road which marks the border between Marylebone and Fitzrovia.
 Regent's Park station, which is served by Bakerloo line, is within walking distance to the west of the station; however, out-of-station interchange fares do not apply and both journeys will continue to be charged separately.

 The local neighbourhood plan from 2017 identified the gyratory around Great Portland Street Underground Station as one where public realm improvements and traffic calming should be made.